openvinotoolkit/openvino_tensorflow/examples/README.md

 * Virtualenv 16.0.0 or higher
 * Patchelf 0.9

 The TensorFlow model used in this demo is not packaged in the repo because of its size.
-So, download the model to the `data` directory in your `cloned repo of openvino_tensorflow` and extract the file:
+So, download the model to the `<path-to-openvino_tensorflow-repository>/examples/data` directory in your `cloned repo of openvino_tensorflow` and extract the file:

 ```bash
 $ curl -L "https://storage.googleapis.com/download.tensorflow.org/models/inception_v3_2016_08_28_frozen.pb.tar.gz" |